wp-staging/wp-staging/readme.txt

 = 2.4.6 =
 * Fix: Can not login to staging site .
 Changed minimum user capability to 'manage_options' instead 'administrator'

-= 2.4.5 =
-* New: Compatible up to WordPress 5.0.1 Gutenberg
-* New: Show WP version of staging site in the sysinfo log
-* Fix: Make sure optimizer must-use plugin is updated as well after updating the main plugin
-* Fix: Plugin cannot be uninstalled if WP Staging Pro is activated
-* Fix: Prevent error $this not in object context in install.php

-= 2.4.4 =
-* Fix: Security, prevent downloading wp staging log files by third-party users from uploads folder
-* New: Compatible up to WordPress 5.0 Gutenberg

-= 2.4.3 =
-* Fix: Updating staging site does not exclude Windows IIS configuration file web.config and can lead to server error
-* Fix: Redirect to the correct URL after login to the staging site
-* Fix: Supports HTML entities in links created by WP Bakery Page Builder Plugin
-* New: Support for custom and non-default wp-content and uploads folder
-* New: Option to show again the rating notice in a week

 Complete changelog: [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)